EKMallon/e360-Classroom-Data-Logger-2023/README.md

 The most important rule to follow when adding new sensors is that the buffer arrays can only handle 'powers of 2' additions of 1, 2, 4, or 8 bytes.
 Odd byte quantities per sensor record (other than one) and you end up with page boundary issues in the EEprom.

 ---

-Note: This script will still run on the 3-module "Modules & Jumper Wires"  loggers described in the original Sensors paper: http://www.mdpi.com/1424-8220/18/2/530 and provides a 'no SD card' method of extending lifespan on the 2020 classroom logger described at https://thecavepearlproject.org/2020/10/22/pro-mini-classroom-datalogger-2020-update/  where multiple I2C eeproms can be added easily via the breadboard(s)

----